This post may contain affiliate links. If you choose to purchase through a link on my site I may receive a commission at

 What kind of woman would I be it I didn’t show you some of these?

 These are a cute slip-on ankle boot with a slight heal but solid.
 Great for wearing comfortable shoe BUT also looking a bit more put together.
 My personal favorite color is Taupe.

 Wedge’s are coming back and these boots won’t leave you feeling left out.

 I could pull out a few more but I will stop there… You’re welcome.

 Are Much Boots Worth The Investment?

 Now you might be wondering if they are really worth it.
 Ok well, let’s look into it.
 I was spending $20 plus tax every summer buying new rubber boots from the feed supply store.
-They didn’t give any support and would rub on my feet.
+They didn’t give any support and would rub my feet.

 Sure I can buy 7 pairs of those cheap boots for every one of those muck boots.
 BUT I couldn’t do heavy jobs in them and petty soon my feet were getting wet because of the cracks.

 Most muck boots last up to 10 years plus.
 This is from personal experience and seeing what other people around me got out of their boots.

 If you are going to buy work boots like the ever-popular Justin boots.
 You are going to spend about $90 for the more budget-friendly ones and they will last you about 5 years before they give out.
 And those are not waterproof.

 So personal opinion… heck yes they are worth it.